digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

 ❗What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.

 * Operating three environments adds complexity.
+* By running three environments, we hope to better address the uses cases and expectations of end users just as well as testers and developers.